SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 ## CPU/GPU Beeler-Reuter Solver

-GPUs are great for embarrassingly parallel problems but not so much for highly coupled models.
+GPUs are great for embarrassingly parallel problems, but not so much for highly coupled models.
 We plan to keep the implicit part on CPU and run the decoupled explicit code on a GPU with the help of the CUDAnative library.

 ### GPUs and CUDA

 It this section, we present a brief summary of how GPUs (specifically NVIDIA GPUs) work and how to program them using the Julia CUDA interface.
 The readers who are familiar with these basic concepts may skip this section.

 Let's start by looking at the hardware of a typical high-end GPU, GTX 1080.
 It has four Graphics Processing Clusters (equivalent to a discrete CPU), each harboring five Streaming Multiprocessor (similar to a CPU core).
 Each SM has 128 single-precision CUDA cores.
 Therefore, GTX 1080 has a total of 4 x 5 x 128 = 2560 CUDA cores.
 The maximum  theoretical throughput for a GTX 1080 is reported as 8.87 TFLOPS.
 This figure is calculated for a boost clock frequency of 1.733 MHz as 2 x 2560 x 1.733 MHz = 8.87 TFLOPS.
-The factor 2 is included because two single floating point operations, a multiplication and an addition, can be done in a clock cycle as part of a fused-multiply-addition FMA operation.
+The factor 2 is included because two single floating-point operations, a multiplication and an addition, can be done in a clock cycle as part of a fused-multiply-addition FMA operation.
 GTX 1080 also has 8192 MB of global memory accessible to all the cores (in addition to local and shared memory on each SM).

 A typical CUDA application has the following flow:

-1. Define and initialize the problem domain tensors (multi-dimensional arrays) in CPU memory.
+1. Define and initialize the problem domain tensors (multidimensional arrays) in CPU memory.
 2. Allocate corresponding tensors in the GPU global memory.
 3. Transfer the input tensors from CPU to the corresponding GPU tensors.
 4. Invoke CUDA kernels (i.e., the GPU functions callable from CPU) that operate on the GPU tensors.